Happenings

 Add your Shakori Hills story to the scrapbook!
 Doodle some art and share what makes the festival special to you.
 Write or draw however you feel, or even send a postcard!
 Located along Advocacy Row throughout the festival

 An inclusive dance experience for all ages and abilities that encourages free-form movement and creative expression.
-Guided by Aubrey Roze, Brü Roze, and Friends of the Living Arts Collective, with live music by Grand Shores.
+Will Ridenour, Gabriel Pelli, Austin McCall, Daniel Chambo, Vladimir Espinosa, Aubrey Roze, Brü Roze & Friends of the Living Arts Collective.
 (More info on page 18.)
 Dance Tent, Saturday 12pm

 Live Painters